vzovko/KubePi/Raspbian/README.md

 Identify the raspberry's IP addresses from router and log in with user `pi` and default password `raspberry`.

 ### Inital configuration with raspi-config
-Become root with `sudo -i` and start inital configuration with `raspi-config`.
+Become root with `sudo -i` and start initial configuration with `raspi-config`.

 Modify password via  `Change user password`.